nashpitre/nashpitre.github.io/blog/_posts/2012-12-02-family-and-friends.md

+---
+layout: post
 Date: 12/02/2012
 Permalink: family-friends
-Tags: Featured
+tags: Featured

-# Family and Friends
+title: Family and Friends
+---

 Family and friends.
 Don’t take those two for granted.
 I’ve seen new people and new items come into my life that seem fulfilling, but looking back, they were only temporary.